2×4 vs. 2×6 Exterior Walls

 Probably the best way to save energy is to increase the amount of attic insulation.
 Heat loss is significant through insulated ceiling areas because of the large footprint of the attic space as a percentage of the building envelope.

-Consider upgrading your blown-in attic insulation to an R-value of 38 or higher.
+Consider upgrading your blown-in attic insulation to a R-value of 38 or higher.
 I put in enough fiberglass in a my home I built in Cincinnati, OH to achieve a R-58 attic insulation value.

-AAMA Approved Windows and Doors
+AAMA-Approved Windows and Doors

 Windows and doors are another significant source of heat loss and heat gain.
 Purchase the best windows and doors you can afford.